 What constitutes a second and third offense

 The respondent has to be found in violation once before anything could be cited as a second or third offense.
-Once they’re found in violation, the two years goes back to the date of occurrence of the first summons as per 15 RCNY 43–01(5).
-A third offense occurs after one finding of violation and there are two prior offenses that occur within two years of the first summons.
+Once they’re found in violation, the three years goes back to the date of occurrence of the first summons as per 15 RCNY 43–01(5).
+A third offense occurs after one finding of violation and there are two prior offenses that occur within three years of the first summons.

 Should I note in my comments if there is a second or third offense and provide the previous summons numbers?